 What if you are terrible at making biscuits?

-For now, I (used to) suck making biscuits too.
-I
+I (used to) suck making biscuits too, but guess what?

 You don’t have to be a biscuit master to make these biscuits.